How to Sustain New Sales Behaviors

 4. Measurement

-Behavioral and business measurements are integral to your initiative’s on-going success.
-Implementing a discipline and accountability around changing sales behaviors is hard to do when salespeople don’t have a clear picture of what good will look like and how they’ll be measured.
+Behavioral and business measurements are integral to your initiative’s ongoing success.
+Driving discipline and accountability around new sales behaviors is hard to do when salespeople don’t have a clear picture of what good will look like and how they’ll be measured.
 Define your metrics of success, and don’t leave any room for ambiguity.

-Tie the results of the training program to the key performance indicators of the sales organization, and individual roles (front- and second-line management, reps, even BDR/SDRs if applicable).
-Communicate your progress on these benchmarks with regularity.
+Tie the results of your initiative to the key performance indicators for the sales organization and individual roles (front- and second-line management, reps, even BDR/SDRs if applicable).
+Communicate your progress on these benchmarks regularly.
 Everyone should know where you stand on successfully changing behaviors, the outcomes the change is driving and any developments or corrections taking place.

-Consider how you can best leverage your managers to measure front-line results and coach reps to success when they notice salespeople are struggling.
-Provide managers with a cadence and tools to assess their sales team so they effectively provide guidance, ensure accountability and drive on-going consistency.
+Consider how you can best leverage your managers to measure results in their teams and coach reps to success when they notice salespeople are struggling to adopt new behaviors.
+Provide managers with a cadence and tools to assess their sales team so they can effectively provide guidance, ensure accountability and drive ongoing consistency.

 As a sales leader, consider how you can gain line-of-sight into the adoption and application of the methodologies as well.
-Make it simpler to prove ROI and course correct execution challenges from the top down by integrating innovative ways to measure front-line performance.
-Consider a CRM tool that you and your sales team can use to track execution on the front line and leverage to make immediate adjustments as challenges arise.
+Make it simpler to prove ROI and course-correct execution challenges from the top down by integrating innovative ways to measure front-line performance.
+Consider a CRM tool that can help you and your front-line managers track execution and make data-informed decisions as challenges arise.

 5. Reinforcement

-Successfully executing on each concept above will support you and your sales team’s ability to drive lasting reinforcement.
-Leverage those concepts as you build your execution plan for driving on-going adoption and accountability across your sales organization and supporting departments.
+Successfully executing on each concept above will support your ability to drive lasting reinforcement.
+Leverage those concepts as you build your execution plan for driving ongoing adoption and accountability across your customer-facing revenue organization.